 Phone: (614) 722-3859

-Our team of 11 ENT surgeons hosts more than 25,000 clinic visits and performs over 7,000 surgical procedures annually.
-Clinicians treat conditions from the most common, such as chronic ear infections, to the most severe, such as airway reconstructions.Learn More
+Our team of ENT surgeons hold more than 25,000 clinic visits and perform over 7,000 surgical procedures annually.
+The team treats conditions from the most common, like chronic ear infections, to the most severe, such as airway reconstructions.Learn More